bloovis/sup-notmuch.mirror/README.md

 Notmuch runs this script after it has scanned the maildir for new messages.

 ### sup setup

+To tell sup to fetch mail before polling for new mail, create the file `$HOME/.sup/hooks/before-poll.rb` that looks like this:

+  if (@last_fetchmail_time || Time.at(0)) < Time.now - 15
+    say "Fetching mail..."
+    system "notmuch new &>>/tmp/notmuch-new.log" end
+  @last_fetchmail_time = Time.now

+This will prevent fetching of mail more frequently than every 15 seconds.
+It also saves a log of the "notmuch new" invocations for debugging purposes.

 To allow sup to display HTML-encoded emails, create the file `$HOME/.sup/hooks/mime-decode.rb` that looks like this: